 - D.Sc.
 Grenoble Institute of Technology (France), 1985

 - Ph.D.
 Polish Academy of Sciences, 1974

-mechanics of materials, theoretical soil mechanics, rock mechanics, and environmental geomechanics, theory of plasticity
+Mechanics of materials, theoretical soil mechanics, rock mechanics, theory of plasticity, multi-physics processes in geomechanics, nuclear waste disposal, energy and environmental geomechanics.

 - CEE 621: Plasticity

 - Chen, R; Lindqwister, W; Wu, F; Mielniczuk, B; Hueckel, T; Veveakis, M, The physics of desiccation cracks 2: Modeling and prediction of the crack patterns, Geomechanics for Energy and the Environment, vol 35 (2023) [10.1016/j.gete.2023.100489] [abs].

 - Chen, R; Lindqwister, W; Wu, F; Mielniczuk, B; Hueckel, T; Veveakis, M, The physics of desiccation cracks 1: Ductile fracturing and dependence on relative humidity, Geomechanics for Energy and the Environment, vol 35 (2023) [10.1016/j.gete.2023.100488] [abs].